buildingSMART/BCF-XML/Documentation/README.md

 A BCF file is a zip containing one folder for each topic with its file extension "bcfzip" for BCFv1.0 and BCFv2.0.
 The file extension "bcf" is introduced since BCFv2.1.
 The root of the BCF zip contains the following files.

+* extensions.xml
+    - An XML file defining the extensions of a project.
+The schema for this file is extensions.xsd.
 * project.bcfp (optional)
-    - An XML file referencing the extension.xsd to a project.
+    - An XML file defining the details of a project.
 The schema for this file is project.xsd.
 * documents.xml (optional)
-    - An XML file referencing the documents in a project.
+    - An XML file defining the documents in a project.
 The schema for this file is documents.xsd.
 * bcf.version
     * An XML file following the version.xsd schema with information of the BCF schema used.
 The file content should be identical to the contents of [bcf.version](bcf.version "bcf.version")